-The hospital workforce average age is 47.2 years old and average work tenure is 11.5 years.
-The direct care separation rate is 23.9% and the turnover rate for security positions is 19.6%.
-During the next 5 years, 21.3% will be eligible to retire with unreduced benefits.
+The hospital workforce average age is 45.6 years old and average work tenure is 9.1 years.
+The direct care turnover rate is 20 percent and the turnover rate for security positions is 19.6 percent.
+During the next 5 years, 22.7 percent will be eligible to retire with unreduced benefits.
+Additionally, overtime continues to increase due to higher acuity of patients, increased admissions and the high amount of turnover.
+The mental health facilities overtime grew by \$2 million from fiscal year 2015 to fiscal year 2016.

-The new EHRS and increasing service demands will require skilled staff with cultural and linguistic competence to serve an increasingly diverse population.
+Additionally, graduates of nursing programs have never used paper records, and some are turning down positions in part because six of the nine hospitals use paper records instead of an EHR.
+Some doctors also have expressed their concerns of the liability that comes with paper records.
+This is contributing to an already high vacancy for these skilled positions.
+The new EHRs and increasing service demands will require skilled staff with cultural and linguistic competence to serve an increasingly diverse population.
 Technical or clinical expertise, communication and analytic skills, ability to create and apply sophisticated new technologies, and reasoning and problem-solving capabilities will be needed.
 A variety of classes in performance management, computer skills, linguistics, and use of interpreters are provided to enhance workforce competence.